 Still, with all this growth and change Harrod’s has remained faithful to its original mission to provide a variety of quality and excellent service.
 And it is this timeless, solid, classic Harrod’s shopping experience that takes me back here time and time again.
 It’s the doormen, who greet you as you swing through the doors, discreetly assessing your security risk and vetting for infringements of the no shorts, no thongs, no backpacks dress code introduced by Mohammed El Fayed in 1986.
 It’s the ambiance of the place, with its dark-paneled stairs, vast halls, mirrors, studios, and feature rooms.
 It’s the sheer range of beautiful things; like the 8 fashion rooms dedicated to designers from Armani to Zimmerman and the Parfumerie which sprawls across the entire ground floor, where a force of glamazons wait in the aisles with atomizers always at the ready.
 It’s the black-clad demi-gods and goddesses, who reign over its departments.

 It’s the iconic departments, themselves, like the Refinery (for gentlemen’s grooming) the Cigar Room, and the Wine Room.
 It’s the Feature Halls, which, at festivals like Christmas, brimming with the latest in gifts in decorations and in dressings and fare for the yuletide table.
 It’s the Harrod’s collection of special, souvenirs; London buses, bags and bears, tins of tea, biscuits and sweets, pot mitts and tea towels, and especially, the House of Harrod’s China collection, with its exquisite Coat of Arms and Queen Victoria pieces.

-It’s those special services, offering bespoke tailoring, jewelry, and perfume, the monogram service, the personalized shopping service that will preselect, advise and allow you privacy, time and space to decide on your purchases or the personalized gift service which will guide you to the perfect present, the wrap it gorgeously and deliver it the next day.
+It’s those special services, offering bespoke tailoring, jewelry, and perfume, the monogram service, the personalized shopping service that will preselect, advise and allow you privacy, time and space to decide on your purchases or the personalized gift service which will guide you to the perfect present, then wrap it gorgeously and deliver it the next day.
+However, if you were looking for a more inexpensive personalized gift then you may want to divert your attention towards companies like mademine for canvases, necklaces, and more.